A Physical Therapy Guide to Hip Bursitis

-There are bursae located throughout the body.
+There are fluid-filled sacs, known as bursae, located throughout the body.
 Their primary function is to act as a cushion between bones, tendons, and ligaments to reduce friction between these tissues.
 Bursitis occurs when these bursae become inflamed.

 The primary causes of hip bursitis are related to excessive friction or pressure on the bursae.
 This can occur with overuse, direct trauma, or repetitive motions.
 Other potential causes include arthritis, gout, and infection.
 However, hip bursitis can also have no known cause.`

 Certain risk factors may increase your chances of developing hip bursitis.
 These include age, gender, and obesity.
-For example, bursitis is more common in women over 40 years of age.
+For example, bursitis is more common in women over 40.

 If you have any of the following risk factors, you may be more likely to develop hip bursitis:1